 The original Board of Directors was elected at a special meeting on June 7, 1937.
 O. S. Preuit was the first president.
 R. B. Logan was Vice President.
 Secretary-Treasurer was G. W. Goodrich.
 Carl C. Boyd and Burton Hinds were elected as directors.

 1937 ended with 60 miles of primary line and 75 customers/members.
 Today Wheatland REA has 1882 miles of line, 1828 members, and 3712 services.

 Our first customers used an average of 25½ kWh at a cost of $.08 per kWh.
 In 1939 that cost per kWh increased to $.0921 per kWh.
-Our current rate is $.12 per kWh for a residential service.
+Our current rate is $.12 per kWh for residential service.

 Electric cooperatives are democratic, tax-paying, not-for-profit businesses governed by member-elected boards of directors.
 As member-owned utilities, the distribution systems are self-regulating.
 In addition to providing electricity and other products and services to their member-owners, electric co-ops adhere to a proud tradition of community service.
-Co-op members and employees participate in economic development efforts and are involved in charitable undertakings and numerous other volunteer activities that contribute to quality of life in the communities they serve.
+Co-op members and employees participate in economic development efforts and are involved in charitable undertakings and numerous other volunteer activities that contribute to the quality of life in the communities they serve.

 Strong principles run through every co-op line